david-fong/capswalk/game-ideas.md

 # Game Ideas

-Maybe I should just rename this repo to "typing-game"... :P

 ## Points of Consideration

-Simplicity is a high priority.
+Simplicity of the idea is a high priority.
 See examples below.

 - What is the pacing/intensity like?
 - Is it singleplayer/multiplayer-only?
 An idea that works with both is encouraged.